 Given the fact he was born and grew up in Halabja one would have also liked to see Nuri recall his discomfort at seeing certain US officials visiting the memorial in that town to the infamous gas attack. ’It was, after all, the same Colin Powell, Donald Rumsfeld and their associates who had turned a blind eye to the chemical gas attack on the Kurds in Halabja in 1988, who now visited it in 2003 as the scene of a war crime,’ he wrote in his Open Democracy column at the time, illustrating his distaste at their belated and hypocritical display of sympathy.

 Nuri concludes his memoir by arguing that Iraq’s descent into sectarian blood-letting and violence and the rise of IS in 2014 necessitates the creation of an independent Kurdish nation state.
-While the epilogue, a brief essay arguing for Kurdish independence published in the run-up to the September 2017 independence referendum, may already feel dated given the Iraqi backlash to it.
-Following the Iraqi takeover of Kirkuk last October Nuri was asked in a radio interview if he thought Kurdistan had gone back to step one to which he responded, ‘it’s more like step zero’.
-The epilogue nevertheless stands as a concise summary of why the vast majority of Iraqi Kurds want their own independent state.
+The epilogue, a brief essay arguing for Kurdish independence published in the run-up to the September 2017 independence referendum, may already feel dated given the prompt and severe Iraqi backlash to, and subversion of, it.
+Despite this, it still stands as a concise summary of why the vast majority of Iraqi Kurds want their own independent state.